Govee Glide Wall Lights review: Smooth operator

 In fact, the light blending is so well done that I had a hard time seeing where any of the LEDs inside were actually located.
 You can turn this effect off in the app if you're going for that hard stop look, but it's enabled by default and just looks superb.

-While the decor in my home wouldn't mesh well with its particular style — we tend to favor a more traditional Japanese aesthetic — I found Glide to be an incredible photography companion in my office.
+While the decor in my home wouldn't mesh well with its particular style, I found Glide to be an incredible photography companion in my office.
 It definitely fits along the lines of a more tech-saturated look, especially when used against a white background, but I enjoy the ability to give a splash of color to photos where there might otherwise be none.

 If you've used Govee lights in the past, the app experience is identical here.
 Govee Glide uses Bluetooth or Wi-Fi to communicate with the Govee app, as well as to Google Assistant, Amazon Alexa, Apple HomeKit, or even IFTTT.
 It's incredibly simple to control the lights with your voice, tie them in with other lights in the room, or hook them into routines.